DataStrategist/Todoist_stuff/README.md

 # Todoist_stuff
 Collection of stuff to improve working with the https://todoist.com.
 I'll be adding more stuff eventually, stay tuned!
+To be clear, I am not associated w/ Todoist in any way.

 Assets below:

 ## Todoist Task Maker.xlsx